In progress · Bootstrap 2026

 Systems, Governance & Technology

-Systems that don't talk.
-Without the glue code.
+Connect systems that don't talk.
+No glue code.

 Integration is the quiet work that breaks your operation.

-Every 20 to 500-person company runs on at least five systems that don't know each other.
+Every 20- to 500-person company runs on at least five systems that don't know each other.
 ERPs don't talk to CRMs.
-PM tools have no idea what left the form.
+PM tools have no idea what came in through the form.
 Finance exports a CSV every Monday.

-Someone on the team spends hours a week copying data manually, running scripts only one person understands, checking spreadsheets to make sure automation 'worked'.
+Someone on the team spends hours a week copying data manually, running scripts only one person understands, checking spreadsheets to make sure the automation "worked".
 When that person takes a vacation, operations feels it.

 Zapier and Make cover the world poorly.
-Too generic for the Brazilian pain and priced per task as if every event were a favor.
+Too generic, priced per task as if every event were a favor.
 No-code became pay-per-use.
-What was supposed to be simple became a recurring cost line with no ceiling.
+What was supposed to be simple turned into a recurring line item with no ceiling.

 Honest middleware.
 One event in, one action out.

 S.E.A.M. is event-driven from the first line.
 You define the flow, it orchestrates.
-Multi-tenant native, structured logs, exponential retry, tenant-scoped rate limiting.
-These come from the factory, not as a paid addon.
+Multi-tenant native, exponential retry with backoff, tenant-scoped rate limiting, structured logs.
+Failures don't disappear.
+They go to an auditable dead-letter queue.

 Code is written assuming your engineering team will want to audit it.
-Observability for whoever builds, interface for whoever operates.
+Hash-chained audit log: each entry references the sha of the previous one, so tampering blows up at verification.
+Observability for whoever builds, an interface for whoever operates.

 Governance by design

-LGPD, audit trails and multi-tenancy from day one.
+LGPD, GDPR, multi-tenancy and a hash-chained audit log from day one.
 Not a paid module later.

 One umbrella.
 Independent products underneath.

 SGT Systems is the company that builds.
 Each module is its own product, with its own name, scope and billing.
-But they share the same design system, unified auth and the same commitment to native governance.
+They share the same design system, the same unified auth (SSO + TOTP MFA) and the same commitment to native governance.

 S.E.A.M.Building